stanhebben/nanopc-homeserver/README.md

 - Go to Alerts -> Media types and enable a media type of choice.
 For instance, configure Email (HTML) with your provider's SMTP server.
 - Change your admin username to something safer by going to User settings -> Profile and changing your password there
 - In your profile, go to the Media tab and add your media.
 If you enabled Email (HTML) in the previous step, add Email (HTML) there with your e-mail address.
 You only need to enable High and Disaster levels.
 - Go to Data collection -> Hosts and press the import button.
 Import the `zbx_export_hosts.yaml` in this repository root.
+Turn off the "delete missing" option.
 - Go to Alerts -> Actions -> Trigger actions and make sure that the "Report problems to Zabbix administrators" is enabled.

 The monitoring will: